kyverno/KDP/proposals/service_api_calls.md

 3. Client authentication using a bearer token, configured via the Kubernetes service account token volume projection feature, in the HTTP Authorization header.
 This allows the server to use the [Token Review API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) to authenticate requests from Kyverno.
 4. Passing context data to the external service
 5. Applying JMESPath transformation to the results
-6. Storing service API call results in the rule context for further processing
+6. Storing service API call results (the JSON response body) in the rule context for further processing.
+The data is stored only if a 2xx HTTP status code is returned.
+Errors in parsing the data, will result in a policy rule error.

 Future enhancements can include:
 1. Support for additional authentication methods (mTLS, Basic auth, etc.)